-- Increase the amount of work they would be required to perform - Cause a loss of position or power when a GDI straetegy is implemented - Employees feared the change and the associated measures would "work against them"
+- Increase the amount of work they are required to perform - Cause a loss of position or power when a GDI plan is implemented - Induce fear that the change and the associated measures would "work against them"

 A common concern, although rarely vocalized but captured through surveys, is that privileges may come to an end because of more female competitors for promotions or in hiring processes for future jobs.
 Possibilities of losing chances for promotion because of quotas or feeling unfair and uncomfortable to be promoted by the quota, can create considerable resistance in different forms.